It doesn't get much better than snowshoeing to Chester Lake on a bluebird day

 Recommended reading: Where to Go Ice Climbing in Alberta

-6. Go snowshoeing in Alberta
+Go snowshoeing during winter in Alberta

-There are heaps of places to snowshoe in Alberta so it really boils down to where you’re staying.
+There are heaps of places to snowshoe in Alberta in winter, so it really boils down to where you’re staying.
 Close to Calgary I love the extensive network of snowshoe trails in the West Bragg Creek area.
 Chester Lake in Kananaskis Country will take your breath away with its beauty on a blue bird day.

 In Banff National Park you can try the easy trails along the Bow River that start at the Cave and Basin area, the Spray River Trails starting a few hundred feet away from the Banff Springs Hotel or the Ink Pots Trail near Johnston Canyon.